Etherpod/Ship-Enhancements/README.md

 - **Ship Suit**: Removes your spacesuit from the ship.
 Space exploration just got a whole lot more dangerous.
 - **Single-Use Tractor Beam**: Turns off the ship's tractor beam after you enter the ship for the first time.
 If you leave without your suit, you might have trouble getting back in again.
 - **Air/Water Auto Roll**: Lets you fly around upside down in air and water, which is really confusing when paired with no ship gravity.
 Also makes it easier to land on walls, if you wanted to do that.
-- **Disable Rotation Speed Limit**: Lets you spin your ship as fast as you want.
-Enabling this may quickly lead to motion sickness.
 - **Ship Friction**: Essentially makes your ship a block of ice that will slide anywhere on anything.
 - **Lock-on**: Removes your ability to lock on to objects.
 You may find it difficult to use autopilot with this enabled.
 - **Map markers**: Hides the markers that tell you the location of your ship, your scout, and any marked ship log locations.
 Ship log locations inside The Stranger are left visible until you arrive.